Warum ist nicht schon alles verschwunden

 cinematography Bernard Mescherowsky

-sound Farah Wind, Andreas Hermann
+original sound Farah Wind, Andreas Hermann

 sound design Gerrit Kuge & Stefan Koutzev